E-Commerce, Last Mile Delivery Optimization

 Increasing costs alarm the logistics industries.
-Beyond the increasing costs, another factor that plagues the logistics industry is the loss of customer satisfaction.
+Beyond the increasing last mile delivery costs, another factor that plagues the logistics industry is the loss of customer satisfaction.
 A small downfall in customer satisfaction can lead to a reduction in revenue generation.

 47% of customers won’t shop with you after a bad delivery experience.- Driving customer loyalty with fast delivery and quality packaging, 2016 study.

-Businesses must focus on providing real-time visibility or real-time tracking; because lack of visibility into the last-mile causes a lack of transparency.
+Businesses must focus on providing real-time visibility or real-time tracking; because a lack of visibility into the last mile logistics causes a lack of transparency.
 Lack of transparency results in a bad delivery experience.